Perspective | Even in a world turned upside-down and an all-virtual Sundance, the movies survived

 “Homeroom” was one of the rare movies at this year’s Sundance that was in a position to acknowledges the cataclysms of 2020 head-on.
 While most of the films had been made pre-pandemic — offering the audience a unexpectedly soothing images of life before six-foot perimeters, face masks and elbow bumps — “Homeroom” provided an anguishing record of how its young subjects were forced to process sudden grief and loss, first because of the spreading illness and then with the killing of George Floyd.

 As an invaluable time capsule of social history and public memory, “Homeroom” played like the sobering second cousin of “Summer of Soul (. . .
 Or, When the Revolution Could Not be Televised),” the directorial debut of musician Ahmir “Questlove” Thompson, who excavates lost footage of the 1969 Harlem Cultural Festival — known then as “Black Woodstock” — and brings the event back to life with astonishing skill and insight.
-(The film understandably earned both the audience and grand jury documentary awards this year.)
+(The film understandably earned both the audience and grand jury documentary awards this year; on Thursday, it was purchased by Searchlight Pictures and Hulu.)

 Bursting with electrifying performances by the likes of Stevie Wonder, Mavis Staples and Gladys Knight and the Pips, “Summer of Soul” becomes something bigger than a concert film.
 Thanks to Thompson’s alertness as a storyteller, what could have been simply a pleasing collage of sounds, images and retro-chic fashion instead became a profound interrogation of erasure and, as festival director Tabitha Jackson put it in her introduction, an act of historical reclamation.
 Like many of the strongest films at Sundance this year, “Summer of Soul” served as a reminder of the time-honored fundamentals that have always made movies worth watching.
 And it pointed to a cinematic future that, even in light of the difficult year just past, looks exceedingly bright.